Summer is officially here and if you’re jetting off somewhere on holiday – or away on business there are timesaving hacks to be had.

 These are the top three summer travel apps you need.

 What’s so good about this app?

-Highly personalised, it delivers a great customer experience from the get go.
-The look and feel of the app is welcoming and smart – your status (gold, silver, bronze or blue) is immediately evident in the app when you access it.
+Highly personalised, it delivers a great customer experience from the get-go.
+The look and feel of the app are welcoming and smart – your status (gold, silver, bronze or blue) is immediately evident in the app when you access it.
 If you have trips booked, the background picture of the app shows your destination.
 It’s a nice touch.

 If you’re travelling a lot to certain destinations you can set up favourites.
 This means you literally hit the ground running, having used the app to book hotels and cars if you need to, as well as showing things to do once you’re there.

 But the thing that seals the deal for me and the reason I really like it is that it feels like a two-way conversation with the app – not just an information interface.
 It feels smart.